The Genitive Case in German: 5 Uses You’ve Got to Know

 However, this case isn’t obsolete by any means, and so knowing how to identify and use this case is an essential part of your German language education.

-Although genitive isn’t common anymore, it’s still used in several different, important contexts.
-Read on and soon you’ll be adept at using this case every way it can be used.
+Although genitive isn’t as common anymore, it’s still used in several different, important contexts:

-This is the most common and well-known use of the genitive, the equivalent to “this is the ____ of my aunt.”
+This is the most common and well-known use of the genitive—to say to whom something belongs.
+For example:

 How do you use German genitive case to show possession?